New King James Version: Translation philosophy

-The translators have sought to follow the principles of translation used in the original King James Version, which the NKJV revisers call "complete equivalence" in contrast to "dynamic equivalence" used by many contemporary translations.
-The task of updating the English of the KJV involved significant changes in word order, grammar, vocabulary, and spelling.
-One of the most significant features of the NKJV was its replacement of early modern second-person pronouns, such as "thou" and "thine"; and corresponding verb forms, such as "speakest"; with their twentieth-century equivalents.

 The Executive Editor of the NKJV, Arthur L. Farstad, addressed textual concerns in a book explaining the NKJV translation philosophy.
-While defending the Majority Text (also called the Byzantine text-type), and claiming that the Textus Receptus is inferior to the Majority Text, he noted (p.
-114) that the NKJV references significant discrepancies among text types in its marginal notes: "None of the three [textual] traditions on every page of the New Testament ... is labeled 'best' or 'most reliable.'
+He defended the Majority Text (also called the Byzantine text-type) and claimed that the Textus Receptus is inferior to the Majority Text, but he noted (p.
+114) that the NKJV references significant discrepancies among text types in its marginal notes: "None of the three [textual] traditions on every page of the New Testament [...] is labeled 'best' or 'most reliable.'
 The reader is permitted to make up his or her own mind about the correct reading."

-Related publications

-The NKJV is the basis for the Orthodox Study Bible.
-The New Testament is largely the same, being based on the Textus Receptus (which the Eastern Orthodox consider most reliable).
-Although the Old Testament was translated from the Academy of St. Athanasius Septuagint (which the Orthodox consider an inspired text), it has been rendered in the NKJV fashion.
-In addition, the deuterocanonical books are included, which is the first time they have been modeled according to the New King James style, as the original NKJV, being a largely Protestant translation, did not include them.

 Circulation

-The NKJV translation has become one of the best-selling Bibles in the USA. it is listed as the sixth best selling Bible by the ECPA (Evangelical Christian Publishers Association).
+The NKJV translation has become one of the best-selling Bibles in the US.
+In 2024, it was listed as the fifth best-selling Bible by the Evangelical Christian Publishers Association.

 An unabridged audiobook version called "The Word of Promise Audio Bible" has been produced by the publisher.
 It is narrated by celebrities and fully dramatized with music and sound effects.

 Gideons International, an organization that places Bibles in hotels and hospitals, at one stage used the NKJV translation along with the KJV, offering the KJV as the default translation and offering the NKJV when an organization asked for a Bible in newer English to be used.
 After HarperCollins' acquisition of Thomas Nelson, however, the Gideons have chosen to start using the English Standard Version (ESV) instead of the NKJV.